thenameiswiiwin/nvim/README.md

 - Navigation to definitions, references, and implementations
 - Rename symbols across files
 - Signature help when writing function calls
+- Inlay Hints: Shows type information and parameter names directly in your code
+- LSP Progress Indicator: Displays real-time feedback on LSP operations in your statusline
+- Enhanced TypeScript Support: Specialized tools for TypeScript with deeper language understanding

 ### 6. GitHub Copilot Integration